 Wine has been produced on the westcoast of the US since the Spanish Catholics made their entry around 1760.
 Personally I think the opening of wineyards in Sonoma Valley in the 1850 is a benchmark for American wine.
 When C LeFranc established Almaden wineyards, John Patchett established his wineyards in Napa, hiring Charles Krug as his winemaker.
 Later Charles Krug founed his winery in St Helena and so was the stage set.
 Following in the footsteps of General Mariano Vallejo and Agosto Haraszthy they created a tradion of winemaking of most tasteful charactaire.

 A classique milestone in the history of the American wine tradition was the blindtest 1976.
 It was conducted by the Judgement of Paris arranged by Steve Purrier.
 The test was won by 1793 Chateau Montelena Napa Valley, in favor to the Burgundy Chardonnay Meuralt-Charmes 1973.

 Today Alexander valley, Los Carneros, Russian River Valey produces Chardonnay that resembles to the Burgundy style.
-Despite earthquakes, wars, depressions the Sonoma valley winery Beringer still produces one of the best Chardonnays in the world.
-Some of the most recognized wine companies in the world has established production units in California.
+Despite earthquakes, wars, depressions, the Sonoma valley winery Beringer still produces one of the best Chardonnays in the world.
+Some of the most recognized wine companies in the world have established production units in California.
 In the Anderson Valley we find the famous houses of Moet, Tattinger and Roeder.

 So to make a general distinction between the two you may say that: